 Michael begins to study various forms of the supernatural, including Satanism, Voodoo, necromancy and astral travel.
 He also allows demonologists, necromancers, and various practitioners of the occult to try the deepest and darkest spells and rituals on him.
 The title hopes that when they fail, he’ll finally be able to prove that religion, spiritualism and the paranormal aren’t real.
 But he soon begins to question if his wife was right about her thoughts on psychics and the supernatural, as an evil and horrifying force has begun to possess him.

-Johnson generously took the time recently to talk about filming ‘The Possession of Michael King’ over the phone from Los Angeles.
+Johnson generously took the time recently to talk about filming ‘The Possession of Michael King’ over the phone from Los Angeles during an exclusive interview.
 Among other things, the actor discussed how he was attracted to the title role, in part because he found the prospect of showing Michael’s emotional and physical descent as he became possessed exciting; how he enjoyed working with Jung on the set, as the director pushed him to capture the best physical and emotional performances he could, beyond the depths the actor initially thought he could reach; and how he thinks the film is a funny comment on modern culture and society, as people are so willing to participate in dangerous activities, but the moment someone actually needs help, they aren’t so ready to help them.

 ShockYa (SY): You play the title character of Michael King in the new horror film, ‘The Possession of Michael King.’
 What was it about the character and the script that convinced you to take on the role?